konnected-io/docs/security-alarm-system/installation/connect-wifi.md

     ![](/assets/images/Screenshot_20170710-225643.png){:class="img-callout"}

 1. Select your wireless network from the drop-down menu and enter your WiFi password.
-After tapping Save, the device will connect to your home WiFi network and automatically reboot. _Note:_ The wireless network must be on the same internal network as your SmartThings hub.
+After tapping Save, the device will connect to your home WiFi network and the LED will stop blinking and be *solid blue*.
+ _Note:_ The wireless network must be on the same internal network as your SmartThings hub.

+1. Un-plug and re-plug in the device causing it to reboot.
+The blue LED will blink for a few seconds and then **turn off**, indicating that it's connected to Wifi and ready to be added to your SmartThings network.

 ##### **Next Step:** [Enable SmartThings GithHub Integration](/security-alarm-system/installation/github-integration)